UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Recommended IDs

-Users of DataCrate SHOULD use the following IDs where possible:
+*DataCrate-flattened JSON-LD* documents SHOULD use the following IDs where possible:
 *  For a DataCrate, an `@id` which SHOULD be a DOI URL.
-*  For People participating in the research process: ORCID identifiers.
+*  For People participating in the research process: [ORCID] identifiers.
 *  For [Organization]s including [funder]s, pending a global identifier scheme, use the homepage URL of the organization.
 *  For items of type schema:Place: a geonames URL.